Thomas Brereton (dramatist): Career

 His father died before he reached his majority, leaving him a considerable fortune, which, however, he soon dissipated, his wife and family being compelled by destitution to retire to their relations in Wales in 1721.

 The same year, he received from the government a small office connected with the customs at Chester.

-In connection with the election of a relative as member of parliament for Liverpool he wrote a libellous attack on the rival candidate, and to escape prosecution was advised to abscond.
+In connection with the election of a relative as a member of parliament for Liverpool he wrote a libellous attack on the rival candidate, and to escape prosecution was advised to abscond.
 To baffle pursuit he determined to cross the Saltney when the tide was coming in.
 In the middle of the stream he quit his horse, resolving to trust to his remarkable powers as a swimmer, but he was unable to reach the shore.
 His death took place in February 1722.

 Brereton was the author of two tragedies, including Esther or, faith triumphant.
 A sacred tragedy and Sir John Oldcastle, or Love and Zeal, a Tragedy.